INDIGENOUS PEOPLES ADVOCACY PROGRAM

 17th Session Expert Mechanism on the Rights of Indigenous Peoples (EMRIP).
 Item 3: Study and advice on Constitutions, laws, legislation, policies, judicial decisions, and other mechanisms.
 July 11, 2024.
 Palais des Nations, GENEVA, Switzerland.

-16th Session Expert Mechanism on the Rights of Indigenous Peoples (EMRIP) Item 8: The impact of the legacies of colonialism on LGBTQIA+ members of Indigenous Peoples.
+16th Session Expert Mechanism on the Rights of Indigenous Peoples (EMRIP).
+Item 8: The impact of the legacies of colonialism on LGBTQIA+ members of Indigenous Peoples.
 July 20, 2023.
 Palais des Nations, GENEVA, Switzerland.

 *This video is in English only due to the absence of interpretation.
 A transcript in Spanish is available in this PDF.

 15th Session EMRIP.
-Item 9: Dialogue with Special Rapporteur on the Rights of Indigenous Peoples, the Chair of the (UNPFII), the Board of Trustees of the UN Voluntary Fund for Indigenous Peoples, and members of the Committee on the Elimination of Discrimination against Women (CEDAW) and the Human Rights Committee on UNDRIP implementation.
+Item 9: Dialogue with Special Rapporteur on the Rights of Indigenous Peoples, the Chair of the UNPFII, the Board of Trustees of the UN Voluntary Fund for Indigenous Peoples, and members of the Committee on the Elimination of Discrimination against Women (CEDAW) and the Human Rights Committee on UNDRIP implementation.
 July 07, 2022.
 Palais des Nations, GENEVA, Switzerland.

-OUR INTERVENTIONS AT THE PERMANENT FORUM ON INDIGENOUS ISSUES (UNPFII)— UN, NEW YORK
+PERMANENT FORUM ON INDIGENOUS ISSUES (UNPFII)

 UNPFII 24th Session: Item 5 (d) Human rights dialogue with the Special Rapporteur on the rights of Indigenous Peoples and the Expert Mechanism on the Rights of Indigenous Peoples; annual review of progress on the implementation of General Recommendation No. 39 (2022).
 April 28, 2025.
 NEW YORK Headquarters.